Animate from Scratch in VoxEdit and animation bug solving

 Remember that the thumbnail will change depending on the animation you are selecting in VoxEdit and the position on the timeline.

 Press “Export” and fill the data on The Sandbox page is going to be opened in the next few seconds and congratulations!
-You have completed your first VoxEdit animation.

 Conclusion